rontarrant/gtkDcoding/docs/_posts/2019-02-19-0011-callback-chains.md

 ### The Code

-This time around, the `ObserverButton` keeps an eye on a `WatchedButton` derived from the `ToggleButton` class, very much like it did in the companion code for *blog entry #0010*.
+This time around, the `ObserverButton` keeps an eye on a `WatchedButton` derived from the `ToggleButton` class, very much like it did in the companion code for [entry #0010](http://gtkdcoding.com/2019/02/15/0010-checkbutton.html).
 But the constructor is busier:

 	this(WatchedButton extWatched)
 	{